ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/005-add-s3-bucket-to-your-application.md

 ```

 4\.
 Create your module by changing the module name and variables.
-More instructions [here](https://github.com/ministryofjustice/cloud-platform-terraform-s3-bucket)
+More instructions [here](https://github.com/ministryofjustice/cloud-platform-terraform-s3-bucket).
+Follow the example directory for more direction.

 ```hcl